bobbytrapz/autosr/README.md

 ![Imgur](https://i.imgur.com/OaO6MZF.png?1)

-autosr tracks streamers you are interested in.
+autosr tracks streamers you are interested in and records them when they become live.
-When they go live autosr records the stream.

 An external program such as streamlink or livestreamer is required.